Toxic-Free Cosmetics Act (TFCA)

 info icon

 We issued an interim policy on lead in cosmetics, effective Jan 1, 2025, for manufacturers unable to achieve lead concentrations below 1 part per million (ppm).
-Manufacturers must:
+Manufacturers must fill out our online form to notify us they plan to use the policy while continuing to work toward the lowest lead levels possible.

 Stay informed!
 Sign up for the Toxic-Free Cosmetics Act email list.